Beyonce Flaunts Growing Baby Bump While Dancing With Kelly Rowland After Grammys: Pic

 The 2017 Grammys was the first time we got a first-hand look at Bey’s growing baby bump, and it was also the first time that she performed while pregnant!
 Her next gig is lined up for April when she is set to headline the Coachella music festival in CA.

-The singer will be pretty pregnant at that point, however, according to reports, fan don’t have anything to worry about, kind of.
+The singer will be pretty pregnant at that point, however, according to reports, fans don’t have anything to worry about, kind of.
 Beyonce reportedly vowed to her team that she would take the Coachella stage indefinitely, TMZ reported Feb.
 14. But, there’s only one thing that could stop the singer — her doctor.
-The site claims Beyonce will remain the headliner of Coachella, as long as she has a clean bill of health and is cleared by her doctor, of course.
+The site claimed that Beyonce will remain the headliner of Coachella, as long as she has a clean bill of health and is cleared by her doctor, of course.
+Bey is the real MVP!

 HollywoodLifers, are you loving Beyonce’s maternity style?
 Tell us below!